-The Department of Sociology offers programs of study leading to the Master of Arts and Doctor of Philosophy degrees.
+The Department of Sociology offers programs of study leading to the Doctor of Philosophy degree.
 The master's programs are designed to develop technical skills in social science research and provide some theoretical training in sociology.
 The Ph.D. is directed toward the training of theoretically and methodologically sophisticated sociologists who have an enduring commitment to the practice and teaching of sociology.